kgomathi2910/Cotton-Disease-Classification/README.md

 # Cotton-Disease-Prediction

-This is project on Classification based on Cotton plant disease prediction using Transfer Learning.
-Achieved an accuracy of 96.7% using ResNet152V2
+A project which classifies cotton plants into 4 categories - Diseased Plant, Diseased Leaf, Fresh Plant and Fresh Leaf using Transfer Learning.
+Compared the performances of different Neural Network Architectures - InceptionV3, ResNet50, ResNet152V2 and obtained an accuracy of 94.87%, 73.55%, 97.85% respectively.